-As leader of the Lurline Chamber Orchestra she has performed the World Premiere of the Violin Concerto dedicated to her by Tommy Tycho, and she continues to perform this stunning work regularly.
+As founding leader of the Lurline Chamber Orchestra since 2009, she has performed the World Premiere of the Violin Concerto dedicated to her by Tommy Tycho, and she continues to perform this stunning work regularly.
 Solo performances with many orchestras, recitals and chamber music with some of the country's finest musicians form a regular part of her performance schedule.

 In 2004, Maria initiated the Blue Mountains Chamber Concerts and in 2012 the Lurline Recital Series.
 As Artistic Director her passion for making good music regularly accessible to more people has borne much fruit.
 She remains committed to this area of her work and gains immense enjoyment performing in house concerts and other accessible venues.
 Maria's programming has won her much praise for allowing beautiful new music as well as older but lesser-known works to find their place amongst the established repertoire and to be enjoyed by all audiences.

+She recently completed and premiered her first significant composition for solo violin.
 She actively programs new works and has performed contemporary chamber music with Klangforum Vienna, the Seymour Group Sydney, Alpha Ensemble and Ensemble Offspring.
 She includes baroque music in her programming, and has performed the entire Mystery Sonatas of Biber, a rarity due to the length and virtuosity of the work, as well as the 15 different scordatura tunings required.

 Maria was a founding member of the Apollo Trio, with whom she performed in Sydney and regional NSW for 6 years and recorded a CD of Australian piano trios.
 Other long-term chamber associations are the Lindsay Trio and a recital duo with Josephine Allan, piano.
 She has partnered with Daniel Rojas - piano (CD recorded in 2017), Claire Edwardes - percussion, Mark Walton - clarinet, Susan Blake - cello, Daniel Herscovich - piano, Catherine McCorkill - clarinet, Monika Kornel - harpsichord and many others.